What Can You Do With a Dutch Oven: 7 Rules to Follow

 4. Choosing the Correct Heat Source

-To determine which heat source is the right one for your Dutch oven and your recipe you first need to identify what type of oven you will be using.
+To determine which heat source is the right one for your Dutch oven and recipe, you first need to identify what type of oven you will use.

 Enamel cast-iron Dutch oven

 Enamel cast-iron Dutch ovens are for use inside the house.
-This is because the enamel firstly would not wear well if exposed to briquettes or campfire flame.
+The enamel would not wear well if exposed to briquettes or campfire flame.
 Secondly, it would probably melt, chip, crack, and warp due to exposure to the extreme temperature it would be exposed to.

-So use your enamel oven on the appropriate heat source as instructed by the manufacturer.
-Generally, you will be able to use it on most stoves or cooktops and in your conventional oven.
+So, use your enamel oven on the appropriate heat source as instructed by the manufacturer.
+Generally, you can use it on most stoves or cooktops and in your conventional oven.

 Get the most out of your cookware and learn about using a Dutch oven in a conventional oven.